 Since 2016, the Company has been party to professional services agreements with FOXKISER LLP (FOXKISER), an affiliate of certain stockholders of the Company and an affiliate of a member of the Company's Board of Directors, pursuant to which the Company pays a fixed monthly fee in consideration for certain strategic services provided by FOXKISER.
 Effective January 2019, the Company entered into a new professional services agreement with FOXKISER with similar terms and conditions as the previous agreements.
 The agreement was amended effective June 2019 to expand the scope of the services provided and increase the monthly fee.
 Effective August 2020, the agreement was further amended to extend the term of the agreement by two years through December 2022.
 The agreement may be terminated by either party with six months' advanced written notice.
-Expenses incurred under the agreement with FOXKISER for the three months ended March 31, 2021 and 2020 were \$1.2 million and \$1.2 million, respectively, and were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.
+Expenses incurred under the agreement with FOXKISER were \$1.2 million and \$2.4 million for the three and six months ended June 30, 2021, respectively, and \$1.2 million and \$2.4 million for the three and six months ended June 30, 2020, respectively, and were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.